Rutherglen and Coatbridge Railway: The Rutherglen and Coatbridge line

 The Caledonian developed a plan for a line to run directly west from the Coatbridge area towards Glasgow, and this became the Rutherglen and Coatbridge line.
-It was authorised on 1 August 1861 with capital of £240,000.
+It was authorised by the Caledonian Railway (Rutherglen and Coatbridge Branches) Act 1861 (24 & 25 Vict. c. ccii) on 1 August 1861 with capital of £240,000.
 The line crossed easy terrain, but it crossed the River Clyde a short distance east of Rutherglen Junction, where it converged with the former Clydesdale Junction main line.
 It forked in the Coatbridge area: a northward arm ran to Coatbridge station, and a southward fork led to Whifflat Junction.
 (Whifflat is spelt Whifflet nowadays.)
 Both junctions were on the Caledonian main line south of Coatbridge; there were a great number of pits and ironworks in the general area there; Dundyvan, Langloan and Summerlee ironworks were directly served.
 In addition several pits developed along the line of route from Carmyle eastwards.

 The line opened on 20 September 1865 from Calder to Rutherglen Junction for goods and mineral traffic, and to passengers on 8 January 1866.
 It crossed the Drumpeller Railway (sometimes spelt Drumpellier), which was a 4 ft 6in gauge horse-operated railway, dedicated to conveying coal to the Monkland Canal.
-For the time being the Caledonian did not make any connection to it, but in June 1872 it took it over (by Act of 20 June 1867) and converted the gauge to standard.
+For the time being the Caledonian did not make any connection to it, but in June 1872 it took it over, by the Caledonian Railway and Forth and Clyde Navigation Companies Act 1867 (30 & 31 Vict. c. cvi) of 20 June 1867, and converted the gauge to standard.
 The Caledonian made a spur connection, west to south at Bargeddie station.
 (The necessity of conveying coal to the canal was obviously reduced and the pits' output travelled throughout by rail; the portion that served the canal was disused by 1896.

 The junctions at Whifflet and Langloan created a focus of heavy industry and soon numerous iron works and associated metal working industries were established there.